-In Australia, the Family Law Act (1975) makes provisions for property settlement matters for couples who have gotten a divorce or separated.
+Moreover, in Australia, the Family Law Act (1975) makes provisions for property settlement matters for couples who have divorced or separated.

 What Does Property Settlement Mean?

 As briefly explained above, property settlement is the arrangement that two parties make when they separate.
-This arrangement is made to detail how assets, liabilities and other financial resources are to be divided between two people when the couple separates.
+This arrangement is made to detail how two people divide their assets, liabilities and other financial resources when they separate.

-When dealing with such arrangements, it is also important to know the kinds of property that can be included.
+When dealing with such arrangements, it is also important to know what “property” entails.
 It can include: